Epistemix-Inc/FRED-tutorials/simpleflu/README.md

 This tutorial introduces two concepts:

 - a **condition** with **states** that can be transmitted between agents.
-- a **meta agent** that introduces the condotion to the population.
+- a **meta agent** that introduces the condition to the population.

 Within the states in `INFLUENZA`, we also used: